Microsoft Defender for Identity's security posture assessments

 Typically, organizations of all sizes have limited visibility into whether or not their on-premises apps and services could introduce a security vulnerability to their organization.
 The problem of limited visibility is especially true regarding use of unsupported or outdated components.

-What do Defender for Identity's security posture assessments provide?
+What do Defender for Identity security assessments provide?

 • Detections and contextual data on known exploitable components and misconfigurations, along with relevant paths for remediation.

-• Defender for Identity detects not only suspicious activities, but also actively monitors your on-premises identities and identity infrastructure for weak spots, using the existing Defender for Identity sensor.
+• Active monitoring for your on-premises identities and identity infrastructure, watching for weak spots with the existing Defender for Identity sensor.

-• Accurate assessment reports of your current organization security posture, enabling quick response and effect monitoring in a continuous cycle.
+• Accurate assessment reports of your current organization security posture, for quick responses and effect monitoring in a continuous cycle.

 To access identity security posture assessments: